GENERICERROR000/I_Can_Docker/README.md

 ### Container

 * Docker containers must be self-dependent.
-This means all dependencies required by the container, including platforms and the actual application code, are packaged inside the container. (different from standard Linux containers - for what it's worth)
+This means all dependencies required by the container, including platforms and the actual application code, are packaged inside the container (different from standard Linux containers - for what it's worth).
 * Those dependancies are provided by the image that the container runs on top of.
-For our purposes, a container a container is a running instance of a image.
+For our purposes, a container is a running instance of an image.

 ### Image